Monday, December 31, 2018

 Epictetus Discourses 1.1

 I am reading Epictetus' Discourses, Fragments and Handbook again.
-My goal is to really think about what Epictetus said and then write about my thoughts in a way that my children could understand what he taught.
+My goal is to really think about what Epictetus said and then write my thoughts in a way that my children could understand what he taught.
 I'm hoping it will be a resource to them in their life journey.

 I'm reading from the Oxford World's Classics translated by Robin Hard copy, but I will link the Oldfather translation for each post.
 As passages stand out to me, I'll make remarks on them.
 I will not copy the entire passage, as I did with Meditations.
 If you're reading these blog posts, I suggest you find a copy of the book, and read the corresponding passage.